Columbia University: 18th century

-The American Revolutionary War broke out in 1776, and was catastrophic for the operation of King's College, which suspended instruction for eight years beginning in 1776 with the arrival of the Continental Army.
+Following the start of the American Revolutionary War and the arrival of Continental Army in 1776, the school suspended instruction for eight years.
 The suspension continued through the military occupation of New York City by British troops until their departure in 1783.
-The college's library was looted and its sole building requisitioned for use as a military hospital first by American and then British forces.
+During this time, the college's library was looted and its sole building requisitioned for use as a barracks and military hospital first by American and then British forces.